lvgl/lvgl/xmls/README.md

 ### Goal

-Create a UI editor tol LVGL to support the developer where needed to proceed faster with the visual part of the UI, but allow writing code where it's more effective
+Create a UI editor for LVGL to support developers in speeding up the visual part of the UI while allowing code writing where it's more effective.

-To achieve this
+To achieve this:
-- Think in components
+- Think in components.
-- Describe the widgets in a declarative way
+- Describe the widgets in a declarative way.
-- Allow nesting widgets
+- Allow nesting of widgets.
-- Generate developer friendly code
+- Generate developer-friendly code.
-- Load widgets in runtime
+- Load widgets at runtime.
-- Realtime preview the components
+- Provide a real-time preview of the components.
-- Suppert testing the new components
+- Support testing of the new components.

 It's **not the goal** to create a no-code tool.
-It is assumed that the user is a developer and can write code.
-The XML description should help with defining the view (and providing a preview) to allow fast iterations on the design.
+The assumption is that the user is a developer and can write code.
+The XML description should help with defining the view (and providing a preview), allowing for fast design iterations.

-Because of it it is **not the goal** to allow creating the whole UI with XML either.
-It's acceptable to create visually heavy parts here and use the widget's API to dynamically create the more complex cases from code.
-It's also acceptable to define callbacks in code.
+Because of this, it is **not the goal** to allow creating the entire UI with XML.
+It is acceptable to create visually heavy parts here and use the widget's API to dynamically create more complex cases from code.
+It is also acceptable to define callbacks in code.

-### Success criteria
+### Success Criteria

-If these can be fulfilled, the tool is considered successful:
+If the following can be fulfilled, the tool is considered successful:

-1. **Component library (no handwritten code)**:
+1. **Component Library (No Handwritten Code)**:
-    - Create a component library consisting of styled buttons, sliders and tabviews
+    - Create a component library consisting of styled buttons, sliders, and tabviews.
-    - Load these components at run time from XML
+    - Load these components at runtime from XML.
-    - Support nested components
+    - Support nested components.

-2. **Access hand written components and widgets (no editor code)**
+2. **Access Handwritten Components and Widgets (No Editor Code)**:
-	- Create a custom components or widget manually (without the editor)
+    - Create custom components or widgets manually (without the editor).
-	- Describe only its interface for the editor
+    - Describe only their interface for the editor.
-	- Let user use and preview these as part of other components
+    - Allow users to use and preview these as part of other components.

-3. **Complex `widgets in the editor**
+3. **Complex Widgets in the Editor**:
-	- Create a complex widgets in the editor which are completed with custom code
+    - Create complex widgets in the editor, completed with custom code.
-	- Make them available in the editor, and allow using them in custom components or other widgets.
+    - Make them available in the editor and allow using them in custom components or other widgets.

-4. **Runtime loading**
+4. **Runtime Loading**:
-    - Load nested components in runtime
+    - Load nested components at runtime.
-    - Use all three options from above
+    - Use all three options above.

-4. **Figma import**
+5. **Figma Import**:
-	- Allow loading styles and more nexted elements from Figma is a simple way
+    - Allow loading styles and nested elements from Figma in a simple way.

-5. **Testing**
+6. **Testing**:
-	- Detect regression in components and widgets with CI
+    - Detect regression in components and widgets with CI.

-6. **Collaboration**
+7. **Collaboration**:
-	- Let a designer preview the components and screens, and allow commenting on them.
+    - Let a designer preview the components and screens in a browser and allow commenting on them.

+8. **Other Features**:
+    - Handle images and fonts.
+    - Allow creating variants for fonts, images, and styles.
+    - Support subjects.
+    - Support translations.

 ### Workflows

-The main purpoose of the editor is the create and test
+The main purpose of the editor is to create and test:

-- **widgets**: just like the built-in widgets (built from classes, can have a large API).
-They can have custom C code to describe complex logics.
-Therefore even the custom widgets are compiled to the editor's preview to allow running their custom code too.
+- **Widgets**: Similar to built-in widgets (built from classes, with a large API).
+They can have custom C code to describe complex logic.
+Custom widgets are compiled into the editor's preview to allow running their custom code.
-- **components**: simple wrapper for a some widgets or other components.
-They only have a simple `create` function as API and can't have custom C code.
-Therefore components can be loaded at runtime from XML.
+- **Components**: Simple wrappers for some widgets or other components.
+They only have a simple `create` function as their API and cannot have custom C code.
+Therefore, components can be loaded at runtime from XML.

 #### Widgets

 Main characteristics:
-  - similar to LVGL's built-in widgets
+- Similar to LVGL's built-in widgets.
-  - built from classes
+- Built from classes.
-  - have a large API
+- Have a large API.
-  - support internal widgets (e.g. tabview's tabs)
+- Support internal widgets (e.g., tabview's tabs).
-  - can have custom C code
+- Can have custom C code.
-  - compiled to the editor's preview
+- Compiled into the editor's preview.

-### Example XML

-Widgets are wrapped to a `<widget>` element.
+Widgets are wrapped in a `<widget>` element.

 The interfaces of a widget are described in an `<api>` tag.
 The properties, elements (internal widgets), and enums of a given widget are defined here.

 In the `<styles>` section, styles and their properties can be defined.

 Widgets can be created, and their properties can be set, within a `<view>` tag.

+##### New Widget in the Editor

 An example of a custom `sliderbox` widget: